 On every epoch throughout the monitoring period, the instantaneous measured URE for each satellite has been compared against a threshold of 4.42 times the upper value of the URA index.
 The number of URE values above the threshold has been recorded and is checked against the expected number.

-From the analysis there are 0 days where this condition is met - therefore the SIS integrity requirement is passed in this period.
+From the analysis there are 3 days where this condition is met and they are analysed in more detail: